Between U.S. and China, South Korea in bind over missile defence

 He told a separate think tank audience in Washington that the increased range and precision of North Korean missiles were "of great concern" and represented a physical threat to U.S. territory.

-The THAAD system is built by Lockheed Martin Corp (LMT.N), and costs an estimated 1 trillion won ($885.6 million) apiece.
+The THAAD system is built by Lockheed Martin Corp, and costs an estimated 1 trillion won ($885.6 million) apiece.
 Some THAAD opponents in South Korea propose instead developing an indigenous missile defence system.

 THINK TWICE, SAYS CHINA